4 Ways Yoga Helps You Handle Uncertainty

-Sitting for meditation teaches us how to identify thoughts and emotions as they arise without attaching to them in that moment.
-Naming your discomfort allows you to distance yourself from it just a little bit.
-The observing mind can give you the space to be separate from the anxiety you are feeling.
+Sitting for meditation teaches us how to label thoughts and emotions as they arise without latching onto them in that moment.
+Identifying your discomfort allows you to distance yourself from it just a little bit.
+The awareness of the observing mind gives you the space to be separate from the anxiety you are feeling.

-Yoga’s focus on being in the present moment is another tool.
-Even though we’d probably all rather be living in the pre-pandemic past or the post-pandemic future, that’s not possible.
 When the big picture is overwhelming, focus on the little picture.
-In and amongst the overarching feelings of distress, there are still moments of hope and joy.
-Taking pleasure in the small kindnesses of neighbours, the family sitting around the dinner table, or a beautiful sunny day helps keep despair at bay.
+In and amongst the feeling of being unsettled, there are still moments of pleasure and joy.
+Seek out good news, spend time with people who support you, take a moment to lift your face into the sunshine.
 Each breath you take can serve as a reminder that you’re still here and that you are ok right now.
 Deep breathing also calms the nervous system, sending your body signals that you are safe.